Vodafone sees 2015 earnings hit by network investment

 The latest charge takes the total impairment figure for Vodafone in the last four years to 24.4 billion pounds.

-To fight back, Vodafone has stepped up spending on its network - the first among its rivals Telefonica (TEF.MC), Deutsche Telekom (DTEGn.DE) and Orange (ORAN.PA) to boost its investment plans.
+To fight back, Vodafone has stepped up spending on its network - the first among its rivals Telefonica, Deutsche Telekom and Orange to boost its investment plans.
 All have all reported lower profits due to competition and the need to rebuild.

 But before the spending and improvements can kick in, Vodafone has suffered particularly poor revenues in Germany, Italy and other European markets and said on Tuesday it had been forced to write down the value of its assets across Europe due to lower projected cash flows.